DebansuprasadaSahoo/Multiple-Language-translate/README.md

 Contributions:

 We welcome contributions to enhance this project.
 Feel free to fork the repository and submit pull requests for bug fixes, feature improvements, or new language support.

-License:

-[Specify the license you're using, e.g., MIT, Apache 2.0]

-Note:

-Replace "[Specify the license you're using]" with the actual license.
-Consider adding more specific details about the languages supported, translation accuracy, or any unique features your app offers.
-You can also include a brief explanation of the underlying technology or algorithms used.
-If you're open to contributions, provide clear guidelines for developers.